elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/chain-of-responsibility-pattern.md

 **Client** -- In example code: _Request_

-- initiates the request to a chain of handler objects
+- initiates the request to a chain of handler objects.

 **Handler** -- In example code: _Request.get() method_

-- defines an interface for handling the requests
+- defines an interface for handling the requests.
 - implements the successor link (returning 'this')

 <br/>